Dyadic fractional Sobolev spaces: Embeddings and algebra property

 The paper is organized as follows: Section~\ref{S:defs_back} provides the necessary background for the dyadic setup we use in $\mathbb{R}^n$, and introduces the dyadic fractional Sobolev space $H^s_{\mathcal{D}}(\mathbb{R}^n)$.
-The section also includes useful equalities needed later on, that may be of independent interest.
-Section~\ref{S:embeddings} presents the dyadic proofs of each regularity range of the fractional Sobolev embedding and, with a similar structure, Section~\ref{S:algebra_prop} analyzes the algebra property of $H^s_{\mathcal{D}}(\mathbb{R}^n)$.
-Explicit counterexamples are constructed in the cases where the property fails, which, to the best of our knowledge, are genuinely new.
+This section also includes useful equalities needed later on, which may be of independent interest.
+Section~\ref{S:embeddings} presents the dyadic proofs of each regularity range of the fractional Sobolev embedding and with a similar structure, Section~\ref{S:algebra_prop} analyzes the algebra property of $H^s_{\mathcal{D}}(\mathbb{R}^n)$, constructing explicit counterexamples in the cases where the property fails.
+To the best of our knowledge, these are genuinely new.